softwaresaved/software-management-plans/README.md

 ---

-## Create Word checkist template
+## Create Word and OpenOffice/LibreOffice checkist template

-Create Word (docx) checklist templates for publication online so researchers can use these in their projects.
+Create Word (docx) and OpenOffice/LibreOffice (odt) checklist templates for publication online so researchers can use these in their projects.

 Run: